-On the frontline north of Kyiv, Ukrainian forces claim to retake territory
+On the front-line outside Kyiv, Ukrainian forces claim to retake territory

 A military convoy transported a small group of journalists to this position north of Kyiv on Tuesday morning under the condition that all reporters turn off their phones to avoid tracking and not disclose the exact location in their reports.
 The road in was quiet and largely devoid of civilians — with just a few dogs playing near the military outpost dug into the ground.

-Five weeks ago, Ukraine’s western allies feared Kyiv would fall to Russian forces within days.
+Five weeks ago, Ukraine’s Western allies feared Kyiv would fall to Russian forces within days.
 Millions of people fled the capital and the surrounding areas, including the city of Irpin, where intense street battles have devastated local populations and forced civilians to live in apocalyptic conditions with little food, water and power.

 But for now, in places like this military position, Ukrainian statements that they are pushing Russian forces back seem relatively true.
-Although the area is still dangerous, with shelling in the distance, Ukrainian soldiers said they are in more control here in just north of Kyiv than they were even a few days ago.
-Still, in other areas close to the capital, intense shelling continued on Tuesday, proving that the fight is far from over and casting doubt on claims of significant progress.
+Although the area is still dangerous, with shelling in the distance, Ukrainian soldiers said they are in more control here just north of Kyiv than they were even a few days ago.
+Still, in other areas close to the capital, intense shelling continued Tuesday, proving that the fight is far from over and casting doubt on claims of significant progress.

 On Tuesday, as peace talks between the two warring nations continued in Turkey, Russia said it would “drastically reduce” its activity near the capital and the city of Chernihiv, about 95 miles north, “to increase mutual trust and create the necessary conditions for further negotiations.”